JCCyC/hdbdos-16k/README-16K.txt

   - Create a XOR operator
 - Support for text-mode inverse video and (in the 6847T1) lowercase
 - Create a BIN$ function (nobody cares about OCT$)
+- VAL(GOTO nnn) so we can obtain a renumerable line number
+- TIMER FOR nnn to wait nnn seconds (possibly a non-integer)

 SUMMARY OF CHANGES: